vita-epfl/Helvipad/README.md

 ## News

+- **[14 Apr 2025]** We have released the code of our 360-IGEV-Stereo model which adapts a standard stereo matching architecture to omnidirectional imagery.
 - **[08 Apr 2025]** Our new paper **DFI-OmniStereo** achieves state-of-the-art results on Helvipad.
 Check out the [project page](https://vita-epfl.github.io/DFI-OmniStereo-website/) for details, paper and code.
 - **[16 Mar 2025 - CVPR Update]** A small but important update has been applied to the dataset.
 If you have already downloaded it, please check the details on the [HuggingFace Hub](https://github.com/vita-epfl/helvipad/releases).
 - **[16 Feb 2025]** Helvipad has been accepted to CVPR 2025! 🎉🎉